NoeSAFFAF/atac_project2021/readme.md

 To install Hypermedea that contains the LinkedDataFuSpider extension our agent needs.

-To generate a release from source, clone the source code of the project [hypermedia-JaCaMo](https://gitlab.emse.fr/noe.saffaf/hypermedia-jacamo/) named Hypermedea, and run `gradle install` in the root directory and make sure the project is being properly published to maven local as it will the dependency we will use in our "Crawl into the dungeon project".
+To generate a release from source, clone the source code of the project [hypermedia-JaCaMo](https://gitlab.emse.fr/noe.saffaf/hypermedia-jacamo/) named Hypermedea, and run `gradle install` in the root directory and make sure the project is being properly published to maven local as it will the dependency we will use in our "Crawl into the Dungeon" project.

 You can have a look at how the LinkedDataFuSpider extension works at `examples/ldfu-spider/`.